Azure-Samples/MachineLearningSamples-DeepLearningforPredictiveMaintenance/README.md

 - An installed copy of Azure Machine Learning Workbench with a workspace created.
 - For model operationalization: Azure Machine Learning Operationalization with a local deployment environment setup and a [model management account](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-overview)

+## Data/Telemetry

+The Deep Learning for Predictive Maintenance tutorial collects usage data and sends it to Microsoft to help improve our products and services.
+Read our privacy statement to learn more.

 ## Let's Begin